hydroframe/hf_hydrodata/docs/source/gridded_data/gridded_methods.rst

     *   CW3E_2005.nc
     *   CW3E_2006.nc
 Each containing variables "air_temp" and "precipitation" and a time dimension coordinates in the time range of the water year.
+It used the huc_id option to specify the grid_bounds using the bounding box of a comma seperated list of HUC id.

 .. code-block:: python